bbalas/PtM-Tech-Skillcheck/DOCS.md

 ## Dev Log

-This is a rough break down of the commits (13 commits in order chronological order):
+This is a rough break down of the commits (commits in order chronological order):

 1. First commit, familiarizing myself with the tools.
 Created a new Root Template for the Tavern guard character
    - Cloned from BASE_Dwarves_Male_Hill_Guard